celestiaorg/docs/developers/arbitrum-deploy.md

 ### Blobstream X contract deployments

+TODO: double-check with diego that this and the one in the config are different

 The Orbit contracts depend on the following BlobstreamX deployments.
 The current deployments, which can be found at `0xc3e209eb245Fd59c8586777b499d6A665DF3ABD2` in both chains, relays headers from the **Mocha-4** testnet to the chains below:
   - Arbitrum Sepolia
   - Base Sepolia